steven-klein/portfolio/docs/tools.md

 ## [Project Sync](https://www.npmjs.com/package/project-sync)

 I remember trying to FTP my files to the server.
 I even remember editing live files via FTP, boy how the times have changed.
-I created Project Sync, so I could stop fumbling around with rsync from the command line and instead quickly push my changes up to any number a servers with a simple command ``project-sync production up``.
+I created Project Sync, so I could stop fumbling around with rsync from the command line and instead quickly push my changes up to any number of servers with a simple command ``project-sync production up``.

 I'm hoping to continue development of this module and have been designing a version 2 that will transition to ES2015 syntax and include a few new features.